usgs/wdfn-blog/content/api_catalog.md

 that modernization is complete, **we intend to decommission this web endpoint.** <!--- **This endpoint is scheduled to be discontinued January 2023** -->

-- [__Legacy hydrograph bitmap endpoint.__](https://waterdata.usgs.gov/nwisweb/graph) A URL that generates a standalone bitmap of a hydrograph using late 20th-century plotting technology ([example](https://waterdata.usgs.gov/nwisweb/graph?agency_cd=USGS&site_no=01638500&parm_cd=00060&period=7)).
+- [__Legacy hydrograph bitmap endpoint.__](https://waterdata.usgs.gov/nwisweb/graph) A URL that generates a standalone bitmap image of a hydrograph using late 20th-century plotting technology ([example](https://waterdata.usgs.gov/nwisweb/graph?agency_cd=USGS&site_no=01638500&parm_cd=00060&period=7)).
 Please try using our beta hydrograph bitmap-image API instead (above), and give us feedback on what you think of it.  **This endpoint is